How to Minimize the Risk of an IRS Audit

 What Are the IRS Audit Triggers?

 The IRS uses a mix of algorithms and manual checks to flag returns for review.
-Some red flags appear so often that they are now known as irs audit triggers.
-Let us look at the most common audit triggers for IRS and how to avoid them.
+Some red flags appear so often that they are now known as IRS audit triggers.
+Let us look at the most common audit triggers for the IRS and how to avoid them.

 1. Errors or Math Mistakes